michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ## Aggregates for Energy

-With prices ready, we can create CAGGs.
+With prices ready, we can finally start creating Continuous Aggregates.
 As mentioned earlier, we will aggregate both energy and the corresponding costs.

 Before creating CAGGs, define a `calculate_costs_arr()` function to calculate the energy price at a given time.
 This function returns two values: the net energy cost and the cost after deducting handling fees.
 Both will be materialized in the CAGG.
 The function uses an array to return these values, working around CAGG limitations that prevent subselects or CTEs.